(A video about the VR rollercoaster that was used at the Ketnet fanday in 2017)

 During the previous fanday from Ketnet they experimented with virtual reality.
 Children were very impressed with new media interactions like virtual reality, They quickly move and adapt within the digital environment.

-Every year Ketnet organises a fanday at Bokrijk, a variety of activities are displayed in the open-air museum of Bokrijk.
-The domain is 5.5 square and Flanders' largest open-air playground.
+Every year Ketnet organises a fanday at Bokrijk (Bokrijk is an open-air museum based around Flanders rural historic life).
+A variety of activities are displayed in the open-air museum of Bokrijk.
+The domain is 5.5 square kilometres and Flanders' largest open-air playground.

 About eight thousand kids visit the Ketnet fanday every year.

-One of the main challenges is to make a digital experience that moves all of our young visitors through the attraction without long waiting lines.
+One of the main challenges for Reality Matters is to make a digital experience that moves all of the young visitors through the attraction without long waiting lines.

-<-- The VR rollercoaster last year we made last year gave us a good idea how to set this up.
+<-- The VR rollercoaster from the Ketnet’s fanday in 2017 gave everybody a good idea how to set this up.
+(Check out the video)

-Off course the 3D assets should be linked with the Ketnet brand, the animated serie Suske and Wiske Junior was the perfect match with the scenery of the Bokrijk museum.
-The 1960’s households looked like they were original made for the comic books.
+Of course the 3D assets should be linked with the Ketnet brand, the animated series Suske and Wiske Junior was the perfect match with the scenery of the Bokrijk museum.

-Currently we are developing a follow up with the Kaatje brand, where we investigate of animated character could add to the experience.
+Currently we are developing a follow-up with the Kaatje brand, where we investigate if an animated character could be added to the experience.